Geology of Trinidad and Tobago: Trinidad

 The oldest rocks in Trinidad are low-grade metamorphosed phyllite, limestone and quartzite from the late Jurassic.
 Cretaceous quartzite, phyllite, shale and limestone outcrops around the Toco district.
 The east of the island is the only area with volcanic rocks exposed at the surface, including basalt, ash and breccia.
 Phyllite shale spans the north coast.
 Laventille Formation limestone is associated with these rocks and contains a gypsum layer.

 Flysch, dark shale and quartzite deposited during the Cretaceous, followed by Naparina Hill Formation argillite.
 During the Paleocene, the Lizard Springs Formation calcareous shale and the Chaudiere Formation non-calcareous shale both deposited.
-The Navet Formation with marl and calcareous shales formed during the Eocene and in the Central Range, uplift has raise the Point-a-Pierre Formation turbidite flysch of the same age.
+The Navet Formation with marl and calcareous shales formed during the Eocene and in the Central Range, uplift has raised the Point-a-Pierre Formation turbidite flysch of the same age.
 Clastic material and conglomerate marked a shift to erosion in uplifted areas in the late Eocene.
 The Central Range was uplifted in the Oligocene, although deep water clay and marl suggests a deepening of basins such as the Northern Basin.

 The oil bearing Herrera sands are part of the largely Miocene age Cipero Formation.
 The Lengua and Tamana formation marks a shift back to deep-water clays along with reef limestones.
 Shallow deposition prevailed in many parts of the island into the Pliocene.
 Successive uplift and erosion became common in the Pliocene after the main phase of the Andean orogeny ended to the south.
 Changes in sea level during and since the Pleistocene have played a key role in deposition.